Search Functionality

 path:projects tag:urgent priority:high scheduled:"this week"Find urgent, high priority tasks scheduled for this week in the projects folder.

-(file:meeting OR file:notes) content:project state:TODO -tag:blockedFind TODO project tasks in meeting or notes files, excluding task with the #blocked tag.
+(file:meeting OR file:notes) content:project state:TODO -tag:blockedFind TODO project tasks in meeting or notes files, excluding tasks with the #blocked tag.

 "code review" (state:TODO OR state:DOING) deadline:"next 7 days"Find code review tasks that are TODO or DOING with deadlines in the next 7 days.